- Grant Opportunities

 Principal Investigator: W. Gregory Cope, PhD; Professor and Extension Leader, Department of Environmental & Molecular Toxicology; North Carolina State University.

-This study aims to evaluate the effectiveness of audience response system (ARS) technology in enhancing pesticide applicator safety training provided through the NC Cooperative Extension Service in five geographical districts of North Carolina.
-The project includes the purchase of a complete set of ARS technology (hand-held response cards and receiver) for each of the five NC districts.
-Twenty Cooperative Extension county pesticide education coordinators, representing all five districts, have been invited to participate in the project through implementing ARS in their pesticide applicator re-certification programs.
+This study has aimed to evaluate the effectiveness of audience response system (ARS) technology in enhancing pesticide applicator safety training provided through the NC Cooperative Extension Service in five geographical districts of North Carolina.
+Acomplete set of ARS technology (hand-held response cards and receiver) was purchased for each of the five NC districts.
+Twenty Cooperative Extension county pesticide education coordinators, representing all five districts, were invited to participate in the project and trained to implement and evaluate ARS in their pesticide applicator re-certification programs.
 In February 2013, two full-day workshops, led by Dr. Catherine LePrevost, were held in Raleigh for the Enhancing Pesticide Applicator Education through ARS Technology Workshop.
 Participants received technical training in using ARS, learned best practices when teaching with the technology, and practiced creating and delivering ARS presentations in small groups.
-The pesticide education coordinators will collect data on their trainees' learning and receptiveness to the technology, as well as their own teaching practices.
-Through this pilot project, the potential for statewide expansion of ARS implementation in pesticide applicator training programs will be evaluated.
-Start/end 09/30/2012– 09/29/2013.
+The pesticide education coordinators will collect data on their trainees' learning and receptiveness to the technology, as well as their own teaching practices through the first quarter of 2014.
+Through this exemplary research-to-practice project, the potential for statewide expansion of ARS implementation in pesticide applicator training programs will be evaluated.
+Pilot funding start/end 09/30/2012–09/29/2013.

 Principal Investigator: Steve Browning, PhD, Assistant Professor, Department of Epidemiology UK College of Public Health.
 Co-investigator: David R. Bardach, PhD student; Departments of Epidemiology and Biostatistics, University of Kentucky